lekhrajdinkar/02-spring/src/main/java/com/lekhraj/java/spring/SB_99_RESTful_API/NOTES/005_DB_Hibernate-1.md

 ### Performance
 - q.setFetchSize(10)
+- @BatchSize(size = 20) at Entity level for All operations.
+- custom code to achieve batch behaviour :
+  - for loop >> on iteration 20, perform flush amd clear em/session.
 - Small Fetch Size: May lead to more frequent database calls, increasing network latency and overhead.
 - Large Fetch Size: Reduces the number of database calls but consumes more memory as more rows are loaded into memory at once.